I signed a book deal with Indigo River Publishing!

 From a place of stillness, and maybe even peace, the way we were working was exposed for what it was: batshit crazy.

 It would take a long time to list all the famous people I’ve heard say they will not be recreating their insane travel and speaking schedules going forward.

-Connection to self, family, community, hobbies – all of these became increasingly important as ways to stay sane during the insanity of 2020.
+Connection to self, family, community, hobbies – all of these became increasingly important as ways to stay sane during the insanity of 2020 and 2021.
 This is good news.

-The not-so-good news is people are really struggling now with mental and physical health issues and working, and I know that if we don’t confront this, and the trauma of the past year, we will have BIG problems.
+The not-so-good news is people are really struggling now with mental and physical health issues and working, and I know that if we don’t confront this, and the trauma we’ve all experienced, we will have BIG problems.

 Which is why I am writing this book.

 We shouldn’t be striving to go back to “normal” because if we’re honest, it wasn’t that great, and it wasn’t working for many of us.

 Rates of anxiety and depression were skyrocketing pre-pandemic.
 There where dizzying spikes in rates of depression, suicidal ideation, and addiction during the pandemic.
 The lingering effects and the trauma as we move through and beyond will take years (maybe decades) to work through.
 We will need to be very gentle with ourselves and others.

 The Great Resignation that began in the summer of 2021 is a major factor in 2022, as previously unknown numbers of workers continue to quit their jobs.
 In August 2021, 2.9 percent of the U.S. workforce gave notice, and in September 2021, 3 percent resigned.
 “Last year, an average of more than 3.95 million workers quit their jobs each month, meaning 2021 holds the highest average on record, topping the 2019 average of 3.5 million.”
 Employers are reeling, rethinking retention strategies, and increasing hourly rates and compensation packages, which is long overdue.